 The book Practical People Engagement is published by NAME OF PUBLISHER.
 It will retail at £PRICE and will be available from NAME OF SUPPLIERS from DATE IN SEPTMBER

-Patrick Mayfield is Chairman of pearcemayfield, a leading international provider of learning solutions and support services in leadership and change management through projects and programmes.
+Patrick Mayfield is Chairman of pearcemayfield, a leading international provider of consultancy and learning solutions in leadership and change management through projects and programmes.

 Patrick began his career in local government, rising through the ranks of management to become systems development manager for the City of Oxford in the mid-1980s, where he led a rapid growth in the Council’s systems development and support capability.